igor-marinescu/MstHora/README.md

 With a good DCF signal, it takes about 5 seconds to receive and validate the current time from the DCF77 module.
 After reception, the current time is used to set the external RTC and adjust the internal RTC.
 The time digits no longer flash.

 ## Test MstHora

-TODO!!!
+MstHora provides a CLI - Command Line (Serial) Interface.
+Through this interface, you can simply connect the clock to the PC, open a terminal and execute various commands to test and diagnose all components.
+The CLI can easily be extended to implement additional functionality.

 ## Electrical Characteristics

 Measurements:
-- Current at minimal intensity: 27mA @ 5V (135mW)
+- Current at minimal display intensity: 27mA @ 5V (135mW)
-- Current at maximal intensity: 45mA @ 5V (225mW)
+- Current at maximal display intensity: 45mA @ 5V (225mW)

+## Expanding MstHora's Functionality and Future Plans